Create a Manual Endpoint in Data Virtualization

 *Endpoints can have individual security settings, or adopt the security configurations (such as authentication, users, and roles) from the parent API.

-Next, navigate to the Response tab.
+Next, go to the Response tab.
 Set Response Type to Manual.
-Set the following values:

 HTTP Status Code 200 - OK